Blade Runner 2049: Plot

 In 2049 Los Angeles, bioengineered humans known as replicants are still used for slave labor.
 K (short for serial number, KD6-3.7), a Nexus-9 replicant, works for the Los Angeles Police Department as a "blade runner", an officer who hunts and "retires" (kills) rogue replicant models.

-After "retiring" (killing) replicant Sapper Morton, K finds a box buried under a tree at Morton's farm.
+After "retiring" replicant Sapper Morton, K finds a box buried under a tree at Morton's farm.
 It contained the remains of a female replicant who died during a caesarean section.
 This demonstrates that replicants could reproduce biologically, previously thought impossible.
 K's superior, Lt.
-Joshi, or "Madam," fears this knowledge will lead to war between humans and replicants, so orders K to retire the replicant child and destroy all related evidence.
+Joshi, fears this knowledge will lead to war between humans and replicants, so she orders K to retire the replicant child and destroy all related evidence.

 K visits the Wallace Corporation, successor to the defunct Tyrell Corporation in the manufacture of replicants.
-DNA archives identify the deceased female as an experimental Nexus 7 replicant.
+DNA archives identify the deceased female as an experimental Nexus-7 replicant.
 K learns of her romantic ties with former blade runner Rick Deckard.
 (Note: As depicted in Blade Runner (1982)) CEO Niander Wallace wants the secret to replicant reproduction to expand interstellar colonization.
 He sends his replicant enforcer, Luv, to monitor K. An unidentified figure engages several prostitutes in the city, including one named Mariette, to keep eyes on K.

 At Morton's farm, K finds the date 6.10.21 carved into the tree trunk and recognizes it from a childhood memory of a wooden toy horse.
-Because replicant memories are artificial, K's holographic A.I. girlfriend Joi suggests that this is evidence that K was born, not created.
+Because replicant memories are artificial, K's holographic AI girlfriend Joi suggests that this is evidence that K was born, not created.
 K discovers in LAPD records that two children born on that date have identical DNA, but are inexplicably registered as being opposite genders, and that the girl died from a genetic disorder.
 K's search for the boy leads him to an orphanage, but the records from the year in question are missing.
 K recognizes the orphanage from his memories and finds the toy horse in the furnace where he remembers hiding it.
 He then visits replicant-memory-maker Dr. Ana Stelline, who confirms that his memory of the orphanage is a real memory that someone lived, leading K to conclude he is the deceased replicant woman's son.
 K then fails a baseline test, marking him as rogue.
 When he implies to Joshi that he killed the replicant child, she gives him 48 hours to pass the test, or he will be retired himself.